frtu/lib-toolbox/kotlin/lib-utils/README.md

 ## About

-Mini lib that provides common useful method to facilitate testing
+Mini lib that provides common useful method to facilitate testing :

+* Loading resources
+* Json utilities
+* Predicates for Stream

 ## Import